Rawrshak/Asset-Frameworks/Drafts/ContentContractMetadata.md

 ## Abstract

-Ideally, each Content Contract has a 1-to-1 relationship with a Game from a developer or Collection of assets from a Content Creator.
-The metadata information will be used by all user-facing applications to get an insight regarding the game that is attached to contract as well as the assets registered to that content contract.
+A Content Contract is a collection of assets tied together by a common grouping such as assets by the same creator, assets beloning to the same game, or other specific grouping.
+The contract metadata will contain information relating to the asset collection such as the name of the collect, description, a logo, the creator and the current owner.

+This metadata be used by all user-facing applications to display contract information.
+The ERC-1155 only contains information about the individual assets on the contract but not the overall information about the collection.
+We aim to fill in this gap.

+## Terminology

+`Asset` - the data stored representing in-game tradable items.
+`Token` - these are the on-chain representation of ownership of asset instances.
+`Content Contract` - this is the onchain representation of a collection of assets.

 ## Specification